ib729/stuco/docs/security-guide.md

 # Security Guide

-This guide covers security best practices, hardening recommendations, and secrets management for the Stuco system in production.
+This guide covers security best practices, hardening recommendations, and secrets management for the Student Council Payment System in production.

 ## Overview

-The Stuco system handles student financial data and requires proper security measures.
+The Student Council Payment System handles student financial data and requires proper security measures.
 This guide focuses on the Raspberry Pi 4 Model B deployment, which is the tested and supported platform.

 ## Secrets Management